 All exhibits, marked with exhibit numbers/letters, shall be submitted to the Judge, the Staff Attorney, and the Court Reporter at least three business days before the pretrial conference.

 Counsel must prepare complete proposed jury instructions and submit them to email@example.com in Word format at least three business days prior to the pretrial conference.

-Trials will commence at 9am and continue until approximately 1pm, with only occasional recesses.
+Trials will commence in the morning and continue until approximately 3:30 PM, with only occasional recesses.